Sam Malone (politician)

 Samuel A. Malone, Jr. (born 9 December 1970) is a former Cincinnati city councilmember, serving from 2003 to 2005.
 He gained national prominence when he was tried on domestic violence charges for disciplining his teenage son with a leather belt.

 Biography

 Early life and education

 Malone grew up in the Cincinnati area, graduating from Western Hills High School.
 As a teenager, he constantly got into street fights until a local policeman mentored him.
 He served in the US Navy, trained in pugilism, and earned an associate degree from Vincennes University.

 Career

 He served as Cincinnati Council Member for two years.
-The negative press concerning the 2005 disclipine incident is believed to be a factor in his not being reelected.
-In 2007, he generated more controversy over a purchase of a $218,000 home on Lincoln Avenue from the city in 2005, despite being councilman at the time.
-The issue had since been resolved.
+The negative press concerning the 2005 discipline incident is believed to be a factor in his not being reelected.
+In 2007, despite being a councilman at the time, he generated more controversy over the purchase of a $218,000 home on Lincoln Avenue from the city in 2005.
+The issue has since been resolved.